mai-ke-rao/AgoTek/README.md

 ### Web application for menagement of agricultural production.

+Application uses React, Node.js, MongoDB, Redux, Websockets, etc.
 Application is fully reactive and has two main features:
 1. Inventory app for individual agriculturalists for keeping complete account of plant production from the fields of \
 arable and vegetable farming.
-2. Interface with LoraWAN device trough integration with LoraWAN network servers (The Things Network and Chirpstack v1).\
+2. Interface with LoraWAN device trough integration with LoraWAN network servers (The Things Network and Chirpstack v1

   ###  1. Inventory app

 After user is logged into the account, he is located on the page for creation and choosing of fields. \
 After field is choosen it is possible to add activies that are done on that field. \
 Actvities pages offer CRUD capabilites.
 It features dynamic formulars that are equivalent to the ones that \
-are needed for "Knjiga polja"[1]. \
+are needed for "Knjiga polja"[1].

 ### 2. Inteface with LoraWAN device

-Application provides ability to send and receive data from LoraWAN devices.
+Application provides ability to send and receive data in real time from LoraWAN devices.

 ![Demo](./demo.gif)

 ##### 2.1 The Things Network